JackChen890311/jackchen890311.github.io/source/_drafts/ideas.md

 ---
-title: Ideas to be explored
+title: Ideas to be explored (but I don't have time QAQ)
 categories:
 tags:
 ---